DimaIvanovskiy/ctf-write-ups/HeroCTF_v3/EasyAssembly/EasyAssembly.md

 # EasyAssembly.c:22:            isGood = 0;
         movl    $0, isGood(%rip)        #, isGood
 ```
 that isGood will be equal to 0 if modified == 1337404.
-So we find out modified.
+So we found out modified.

 Lets find input.
 ```